DerekAlmanza/Learning_Rust/README.md

   * Other type of structs; __Tuple Structures__.
 It's a simpler way for build structs, without a name variables, only the data type and how many attributes you wish in struct.
   * Modifies the data struct in a variable.

+***
+* Methods.

+  Methods let you specify the behavior that instances of   your structs have, and associated functions let you   namespace functionality that is particular to your struct without having an instance available.